smartdevicelink/sdl_evolution/proposals/NNNN-sdl-js-pwa.md

 ### Policy table update

 With app properties being set by the OEM store, SDL Core may require a policy table update.
 The [HMI documentation for OnSystemRequest](https://smartdevicelink.com/en/docs/hmi/master/basiccommunication/onsystemrequest/) shows sequence diagrams of how the update can be performed today.
-With the transport adapter the vehicle has the own modem to communicate over the internet, therefore can be able to perform the update without the need of a mobile app.
+With vehicles having internet connectivity they can be able to perform the update without the need of a mobile app.

 The cloud app transport adapter proposal includes a use case that describes how a policy server with transport adapter enhancements can update the policy table (see [here](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0158-cloud-app-transport-adapter.md#example-use-case-2)).